ozennou/Wazuh-deployment/README.md

     - authenticate with a non-admin user and check the login form and landing page elements.
 - [x] Configure Github Actions workflow for:
     - scan the docker image used in wazuh stack & nginx using Trivy.
-    - performe a linting check using yamllint.(bonus)
+    - performe a linting check using yamllint.
     - deploy wazuh stack to docker swarm cluster using ansible playbook and save the secret in github encrypted secret + ansible vault.
-    - testing health probe of the front-end api.(bonus)
+    - testing health probe of the front-end api.
     - post-deployment testing using python script with selenium webdriver.

 ## Wazuh deployment architecture